splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/README.md

-# MAX to IBM Cloud Deployment Tutorial
+# Deploying MAX models to IBM Cloud

 Looking to deploy a MAX model to IBM Cloud?
 Smart!